 What defines a member?

 A member is any person who has been baptized with water in the Name of the Father, and of the Son, and of the Holy Spirit, whether in the Episcopal Church or any other Christian church; and has requested that their baptism be recorded in this parish's records.
 In addition, membership is based on a person’s desire to have St. Bart’s as a spiritual home.
-If you are not baptized and would like to find out what baptism means and when it is offered, please call or email David Bryan or call him at 212-378-0246.
+If you are not baptized and would like to find out what baptism means and when it is offered, please email the Rev. Deborah Lee at or call her at 212-378-0240.

 What is expected of me as a member?